Tutorial | Image classification without code#

 Before we can make predictions, we need to create a tabular dataset with the file path and target information, similar to the one we built for the training set.

-Run the model on the new images#
+Apply the model to new images#

 Now we can apply the model to the new images in bean_images_test.

-2. In the right panel, under Apply model on data to predict, select Score.
+2. In the right panel, select Score.

 Screenshot showing the Score a dataset info window.